 Our flagship educational programme, Promaths, is aimed at supporting the education system in generating students who are competent in Maths and Science.
 The programme provides extra tuition in Maths and Science to learners in Grades 10 to 12 at selected schools across the country.
-Investec currently funds six centres across the country.
+Investec currently funds six centres across South Africa.
 This year is particularly special as it marks 10 years since the establishment of Promaths in 2005.
 It is important to note that the programme does not seek to replace the role of Maths and Science educators in schools, but rather to supplement their efforts in order to improve the Maths performance of high-potential learners in their schools.
+Below are significant Promaths highlights and developments: